natetsang/Summary-of-Projects/README.md

 # Summary of my projects
 Below are brief descriptions and links to a selection of data science and optimization projects that I've completed.
+Some of these are personal projects, while others were completed as part of my coursework at UC Berkeley.

 <b>1.
 Image classifier </b> https://github.com/natetsang/image-classification-ML